-The COVID-19 pandemic has caused significant volatility in the United States and global economies.
-In addition, the Russian invasion of Ukraine, global supply chain constraints and high inflationary environment have led to further economic uncertainty.
-We expect economic conditions will continue to be highly volatile and uncertain and could affect demand for our products and put pressure on prices and supply.
-In fiscal 2022, we experienced solid consumer consumption and share gains across most of our brand portfolio.
+There has been economic uncertainty in the United States and globally due to several factors including global supply chain constraints, rising interest rates, a high inflationary environment, geopolitical events and the effects from the COVID-19 pandemic.
+We expect economic conditions will continue to be highly volatile and uncertain, put pressure on prices and supply and could affect demand for our products.
+In fiscal 2022, we experienced solid consumer consumption and share gains across most of our brand portfolio, however, that may not be sustained at the same levels in the uncertain economic environment.
 We have continued to see changes in the purchasing patterns of our consumers, including a reduction in the frequency of visits to retailers and a shift in many markets to purchasing our products online.

 The volatile environment has impacted the supply of labor and raw materials and exacerbated rising input costs.
 Although we have not experienced a material disruption to our overall supply chain to date, we have and may continue to experience shortages, delays and backorders for certain ingredients and products, difficulty scheduling shipping for our products, as well as price increases from many of our suppliers for both shipping and product costs.
 In addition, labor shortages have impacted our manufacturing operations and may impact our ability to supply certain products to our customers.
 To date, the pandemic and other global conditions have not had a material negative impact on our operations, supply chain, overall costs or demand for most of our products or resulting aggregate sales and earnings, and, as such, it has also not negatively impacted our liquidity position.
 We continue to generate operating cash flows to meet our short-term liquidity needs.
 These circumstances could change, however, in this dynamic, unprecedented environment.
 If conditions cause further disruption in the global supply chain, the availability of labor and materials or otherwise increase costs, it may materially affect our operations and those of third parties on which we rely, including causing disruptions in the supply and distribution of our products.
-The extent to which these conditions impact our results and liquidity will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity and duration of any further COVID-19 outbreaks, global supply chain constraints, high inflationary environment and further global instability.
+The extent to which these conditions impact our results and liquidity will depend on future developments, which are highly uncertain and cannot be predicted, including new information which may emerge concerning the severity and duration of any further COVID-19 outbreaks, global supply chain constraints, the high inflationary environment and further global instability.
 These effects could have a material adverse impact on our business, liquidity, capital resources, and results of operations and those of the third parties on which we rely.